ralfebert/TinyHTTP/README.md

 ## What about other HTTP methods?

-Here is an example for a typical CRUD REST API:
+Here is an example for a full typical CRUD REST API:

 ```swift
 class TodosAPI {